 CAPE VERDEAN BLUES, Univ. of Pittsburgh Press, 2018

 “These words feel like experiences.
 Some are personal, most are enlightening, but all connect.
-Connect on higher Level.
+Connect on a higher Level.
 A spiritual level.”

 —Kendrick Lamar, winner of the 2018 Pulitzer Prize for Music